FengLiuii/SANN/README.md

+# Supervised Learning-Based Water Quality Prediction and Ecological Risk Factor Mining across China's 12 Major River Basins
-# SANN: Spatio-Temporal Aware Neural Network
+## SANN: Spatio-Temporal Aware Neural Network

 Surface water quality underpins ecosystem stability, regional security, and public health, yet capturing spatio-temporal heterogeneity from historical monitoring remains challenging.
 We propose a Spatio-Temporal Aware Neural Network (SANN) that couples high-order spatial structure learning with explicit temporal modeling to represent nonlinear interactions among 11 physicochemical variables across China’s 12 major river basins.
 Using 15,855 samples from the National Surface Water Monitoring Network, SANN is benchmarked against ten traditional, deep, and graph-based models, attaining a mean accuracy of 91.87%, an F1-score of 91.15%, and a precision of 91.32%, outperforming the state of the art water quality prediction model.
 Feature-importance analysis reveals distinct, time-varying regional drivers: total phosphorus dominates the eight eastern–southern basins, whereas the permanganate index prevails in the four western–northern basins.
 The framework clarifies spatio-temporal heterogeneity in water-quality controls and provides actionable guidance for basin-specific, time-aware pollution mitigation and ecological restoration.